-If you can’t stay at Tuweep Campground the best place for staying is Kanab.
+If you can’t stay at Tuweep Campground, the best place to stay is in Kanab.
 We love this small town with great lodging, food, and a perfect atmosphere.
 Our favorite lodging in Kanab is Best Western.
-But if you prefer RV Campground our favorite in Kanab is Hitch-N-Post RV Park.
+But if you prefer RV Campground, our favorite in Kanab is Hitch-N-Post RV Park.

 What’s more, if you leave Kanab early in the morning, you have the chance to spend the whole day at Toroweap Overlook, wait for the sun to go down, and safely return to the town just after sunset.
 However, remember that it is forbidden to stay at Toroweap at night without a permit, so leave the park just after sunset.

 Toroweap Overlook Hiking Trails

 Tuckup Trailhead from Tuweep Campground